-3. The downloaded file is then extracted using the following command.
+- 3. The downloaded file is then extracted using the following command. - \$ tar -xvf hyperscale-helm-[version].tgz - 4.
+This will extract into the following directory structure.

-'''

-$ tar -xvf hyperscale-helm-[version].tgz

-'''

-4. This will extract into the following directory structure.

-- 5. Copy the values.yaml and values-<connector>.yaml files from the previous version parallel to the hyperscale-helm-[version] folder. - 6.
-After copying the values.yaml and values-<connector>.yaml filea, there are updates that need to be made to the file under the imageCredentials section: - Bumping up the version, specified against the tag property, to the desired higher version. - If the credentials configured in your values.yaml have expired, which will be the case if the credentials were unused for 30 days or were inactive (but previously used) for 90 days, please retrieve a new set of credentials by visiting the Hyperscale Compliance page on http://download.delphix.com and selecting the Hyperscale Helm Repository link.
+- 5. Copy the values.yaml and values-<connector>.yaml files from the previous version parallel to the hyperscale-helm-[version] folder. - a.
+If upgrading from a Delimited/Parquet Files connector, then the image name has been changed to file-connector.
+As Parquet/Delimited File connectors have been merged into the File Connector, the new connector name will be file-connector. - 6.
+After copying the values.yaml and values-<connector>.yaml files, there are updates that need to be made to the file under the imageCredentials section: - Bumping up the version, specified against the tag property, to the desired higher version. - If the credentials configured in your values.yaml have expired, which will be the case if the credentials were unused for 30 days or were inactive (but previously used) for 90 days, please retrieve a new set of credentials by visiting the Hyperscale Compliance page on http://download.delphix.com and selecting the Hyperscale Helm Repository link.
 Configure your values.yaml with the new set of credentials.